If you’re an old, wizened crone like me, you may remember a certain little televisual relic of days gone by: Teletext, and its BBC version Ceefax.

 There were the standard music reviews on The Void, and then there were the real ones from Mabel the mop lady, a charming old biddy who lent her ear and thoughts to the latest releases.
 If it was a dancey pop album, she liked it, and said she could bop around to it with her mop; if it was moody shoegaze, she hated it.

-No one else seems to have heard of this, but I swear it existed (and here's an article to validate my decade-old memories).
+No one else seems to have heard of this, but I swear it existed.
 The Zine began life as a standard readers' letters page on the teen magazine section of Teletext, but it evolved into something quite different.
 Readers wrote in with observations, anecdotes, thoughts, jokes, and responses to other letters - only they did it under ridiculous nicknames like The Brigadier and Insane Jam Sow, and completely at odds with the celeb gossip on the rest of the teen pages.

 It created a weirdly niche and tight-knit community… much like today's Teletext revivers.
 Apparently text-based TV services attract just that sort of crowd.